Bourbon on Division

 Chicago is this living, breathing museum.
 Often when we visit a new location, we ask about its history.
 Common questions include “WTF was this place when you showed up?”
 JuneCat, in 2009 was the precursor to Shambles.
 During our visit the bartender describes June as the sweet, little old lady that once owned the joint.

 The space at 2050 W. Division will still be opened till 4a but the new interior feels like they are celebrating the fact that it knows it’s purpose a bit more than before.
+Perhaps they have now implemented the expertise of professionals like the interior architecture NYC.

 There’s a service bar at the rear of the lower level for that Friday + Saturday night flow.
 The upstairs levels will feature a private events space with a modular stage.
 The third level will serve as a green room (kitchenette, sofa, tv) for booked musicians.